 8. Eat nothing containing partially hydrogenated oils.
 Another lab-altered fat.
 I've decided the human body was just not designed to digest this stuff, so it all ends up on our tuches.
 Avoid.

-9. A girl needs a little chocolate.
-Everyday.
+9. A girl needs a little chocolate sometimes.
 Keeps us sweet.

 10. I saved the best for last: I thank G-d every day for plopping me down on this abundant planet.